 On the 11th of June 1902, Dr. Rutherford married Jessie Taylor at the home of her parents in Chatham.
-She was born in Chatham on the 26th of August, 1877, the daughter of Henry Taylor and the former Ellen McRae.
+Mrs. Rutherford was born in Chatham on the 26th of August, 1877.
+She was the only child born to Henry Taylor and the former Ellen McRae.
 Mrs. Rutherford was a talented singer.
-After they were married they resided at 5 Raleigh Street in Chatham.
-Their son James Taylor Rutherford was born on the 28th of May, 1903 and their daughter Jean Ellen Rutherford was born on the 19th of January, 1907.
+After they were married Dr. and Mrs. Rutherford resided at 5 Raleigh Street in Chatham.

+There were multiple listings of Dr. Rutherford’s medical practice located at 47 and 49 King Street West, in the Vernon City of Chatham Business Directories.
 According to the 1921 census, Dr. and Mrs. Rutherford lived at 390 Wellington Street West in Chatham.

 Dr. Rutherford served at least 2 terms as the President of the Kent Medical Association.
 He was also an Examiner in Surgery for the Ontario College of Physicians and Surgeons.

 On July 11th, 1925, at the Gray-Dort Convention Hall the Kent Liberals voted for Dr. James Warren Rutherford to run in the parliamentary election against the Conservative candidate, Alexander Chaplan.
 By now “Dr. Jim” was well established professionally.
 Dr. Rutherford lost the election, but he wasn’t upset.
-He immediately focused on his large medical practice, which he maintained even while campaigning.
+He immediately focused on his large medical practice, which he had maintained even while campaigning.

 On September 4th, 1935, Dr. Rutherford was severely injured when his vehicle hit loose gravel and flipped over 3 times, landing in the ditch.
 His passenger A.L.
 Thompson was able to get help and Dr. Rutherford was rushed to St. Joseph`s Hospital in Chatham.
 It was determined that his back was dislocated and he had spinal cord injury.
-As he was being lifted on to the x-ray table, his back snapped back into place, but the spinal cord injury left him paralyzed from his chest, down.
+As he was being lifted on to the x-ray table, his back snapped back into place, but the spinal cord injury left him paralyzed from the chest down.
 Despite all of this, he was re-elected on October 14th, 1935.
 Dr. Rutherford remained in the hospital for many months.
 He heard the results of the election on a radio in his hospital room.
 By the end of 1935, Dr. Rutherford was able to sit in a chair.
 After the collision, Dr. Rutherford was unable to continue with his medical practice.

-In 1937, he had surgery and therapy in Western Hospital in Toronto.
+In 1937, he had surgery and therapy at Western Hospital in Toronto.
 He recovered sufficiently to take part in Parliament in 1938.
 In the winter of 1939, his condition deteriorated and he died on the 27th of February, 1939.
-The cause of his death was attributed to the car accident.
+The cause of his death was attributed to complications from the car accident.
 Prime Minister William Lyon MacKenzie sent his condolences to the Rutherford family.
 He was buried in the Mausoleum at Maple Leaf Cemetery in Chatham.

-*HIs father Dr. James Page Rutherford and his brother Dr. Reginald White Rutherford also appear on the Chatham-Kent Physician Tribute website.
+*Dr. Rutherford’s father Dr. James Page Rutherford and his brother Dr. Reginald White Rutherford also appear on the Chatham-Kent Physician Tribute website.